 You may be wondering, at what point does a repeated phrase count as an official vamp?
 In many modern pop songs, the instrumentation often repeats every four or eight bars with slight variations, so is that considered vamping as well?

 Because in that case, almost all genres vamp.
 Especially genres like hip hop and R&B, where the instrumentation is often built on four, eight, or sixteen-bar loops.

 Some music experts will say that it all counts as vamping, but I think there are certain repetitious phrases that happen in certain styles of songs that make it a point to vamp and freestyle one section, and that is not the same as the chord progressions in most songs that repeat.

 To make things less confusing, here is an example of a song with repeated chord progressions throughout, but the end has a standout vamped section that is short, sweet, and catchy section.

 Notice at around the 5-minute mark, there is a repeated section where Dottie Peoples freestyle sings while the choir and instrumentalists repeat a small phrase over and over.

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Her recent collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.